- New Elements

 Click on the "Try it yourself" button to see how it works

 HTML5 will be the new standard for HTML.

 The previous version of HTML, HTML 4.01, came in 1999.
-The web has changed a lot since then.
+The internet has changed significantly since then.

 HTML5 is still a work in progress.
-However, the major browsers support many of the new HTML5 elements and APIs.
+However, all major browsers support many of the new HTML5 elements and APIs.

 HTML5 is a cooperation between the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).